How To Turn Off Your Humidifier for the Summer

-When the water has been shut off, open the cover on the humidifier, remove the water filter and clean it out with soap and water.
+- Clean the humidifier’s water filter.
+Open the cover on the humidifier, remove the water filter, and clean it out with soap and water.
 Store it in a dry place and wait for it to be reinstalled in the fall.

-Once you’ve done this, close the duct damper on your whole house humidifier system, or turn it to the summer position.
-This will block the flow of cold air from the air conditioning system so it doesn’t go into the humidifier.
-If your system does not have a duct damper, you can disregard this step.
+- Close the duct damper on your whole-house humidifier or turn it to the summer position.
+This will block the flow of cold air from the AC system, so it doesn’t go into the humidifier.
+If your system doesn’t have a duct damper, you can disregard this step.

-If you want a licensed residential HVAC contractor to inspect or help you shut down your whole house humidifier system in MD or DC, call Michael Bonsby Heating & Air Conditioning today!
+Want a licensed residential HVAC contractor to inspect or help you shut down your whole-house humidifier in Maryland or DC?

 Contact the experts at Michael Bonsby HVAC & Plumbing today.